Fraternity & Sorority Life Housing Policies

 Dish Machine Chemicals

-- Housing Services will maintain a supply of chemicals for the commercial kitchen dish machines at the facility, and will provide reasonable quantities of the chemicals to the Greek organization as needed and/or as determined by Housing Services and the Greek organization.
+- Housing Services will maintain a supply of chemicals for the commercial kitchen dish machines at the facility, and will provide reasonable quantities of the chemicals to the fraternity and sorority life organization as needed and/or as determined by Housing Services and the fraternity and sorority life organization.

 - Due to Carnegie Mellon’s contractual obligations with the equipment supplier, chemicals provided by Housing Services are the only chemicals which may be used in the kitchen dishwashers at the facility.

-- The Greek organization will be provided with these chemicals at the start of each semester.
+- The fraternity and sorority life organization will be provided with these chemicals at the start of each semester.

 - Each house with a commercial kitchen is provided two 55-gallon drums placed in an outdoor storage shed at the rear of the building.